RobertDaleSmith/USBRetro/Membase/Readme.md

 4. Connect it to a host computer while holding the "Boot" button down.
 This will put it in DFU mode and create a virtual drive on the host computer.
 Drag and drop the *.uf2 firmware file into that folder.
 A moment later, the virtual drive should disappear and after about 1 second, all four LEDs should light up briefly as part of the boot sequence of the memory device.
 Disconnect it from USB.

 For the board stack-up, it is best to connect the lower boards first, with the screws going through the bottom layers of board, into one side of the female-female standoffs.
 Then, the upper layer boards can simply be stacked, and the top screws tightened easily.

+And one final touch: the edges of the PC boards are a different shade than the front/back surfaces, creating a two-tone effect which you may or may not like.
+In order to make the case look more like a uniform "black box", I have used a Sharpie marker along the edge of the PC Boards to darken them.
+The shade is similar to JLCPCB's matte black solder mask, so it should be a good match in areas with standard lighting.
+The Sharpie ink, being permanent, won't run when it gets wet, but be careful near any alcohol-based solvents; the ink may run/stain in such situations.

 Here is a visual view: